WHAT IS IN VAPE JUICE

 Those vapers using e-cigarettes as a smoking cessation tool can reduce their nicotine consumption by using vape juice with progressively weaker nicotine concentrations over a period of time.
 With the option of nicotine free liquid, quitters and ex-smokers can still vape without feeding their nicotine addiction!

-ARE THESE INGREDIENTS SAFE?
+ARE E-LIQUID INGREDIENTS SAFE

 One study examined e-cigarette aerosol and found that the composition of exhaled aerosol was over 99.9% vegetable glycerine and water, suggesting that exhaled e-cigarette aerosol presents little risk of harm to by-standers.